 One key reason that so many undervalue argument is because they associate it with anger and discord.
 But argument proper is something that can actually bring us together and, as one author puts it, helps us collaboratively “get to the bottom of things.”

 Part 4 for more on argumentation; you may also like “A First Day of School Activity that Teaches Argumentation,” “Video: One Way to Rock Out CCSS-Friendly, In-class Debates,” “Why I Embrace Argument in My Classroom,” or simply “W.CCR.1 Explained.”)

 4. Ensure that every student speaks, every day.

-Before you feel like I’m pointing my finger at you and saying, “You’re a bad teacher because you don’t do this!”, let me confess that I literally just started requiring every student to speak last year (so for 5/6 of my career at this point, I have gone against what I’m about to say).
+Before you feel like I’m pointing my finger at you and saying, “You’re a bad teacher because you don’t do this!”, let me confess that I only began requiring every student to speak in 2011, meaning that for the first five years of my career, I went against what I’m about to say.

 5. Write like crazy